-Stress is the body's natural defense against danger - it flushes the body with chemicals such as cortisol and adrenaline to help it to evade or confront a predator or threat.
-This is known as the ‘fight-or-flight’ response.
+Stress is the body's natural defence against danger - it flushes the body with chemicals such as cortisol and adrenaline to help it run away from or fight a predator or threat.
+This is why it's known as the ‘fight-or-flight’ response.
 These hormones trigger an increased heart rate, heightened muscle preparedness, sweating, and alertness, all of which can be a huge help when responding to a dangerous situation.

 Stress can also help you rise to meet everyday challenges.
-It’s what keeps you on your toes during a presentation at school, sharpens your concentration when you’re attempting a game-winning free throw, or drives you to study for an exam when you’d rather be watching Netflix.
+It’s what keeps you on your toes during a presentation at school, sharpens your concentration when you’re attempting a game-winning shot, or drives you to study for an exam when you’d rather be watching Netflix.

 Beyond a certain point, though, stress stops being helpful and starts affecting your quality of life, and a persistently negative response to challenges can have a detrimental effect on your health and happiness.
 However, being aware of how you react to stressors can help you to reduce the negative feelings effects of stress and manage it more effectively.